wwchen1110/linked-blog-starter-md/Aesthetic-Mechanic-Merge-Experiment/Classes/Ardor/Spellblade.md

 Magisteel: On combatting with an imbued skill, you can also instantly cast a 1-cost spell using imbued elements

 ARDOR:
-Energy Slash: Deal big damage to an enemy.
-You can discharge 1 from this skill to deal AoE damage instead Shock Lance: Attack an enemy.
-Deal more if you've cast a spell this turn Charged Strike: Attack an enemy.
+Energy Slash (Inscription 2): Deal big damage to an enemy.
+You can discharge 1 from this skill to deal AoE damage instead Blood Lance: Attack an enemy.
+Deal more if you've cast a spell this turn Soul Charge: Attack an enemy.
 Temporarily imbue 1

 VISION: